 This delicious dish is made with corn tortillas, black beans, tomatoes, cheese, and spices.
 Mexican casserole is a quick and easy way to enjoy authentic Mexican cuisine without having to spend hours in the kitchen.

-Mexican casserole is a light dish but with many flavors to be enjoyed with chicken, red chili, tomatoes, ground pumpkin seeds, different birds with yellow and green chili.
+Mexican casserole is a light dish but with many flavors to be enjoyed with chicken, red chili, tomatoes, ground pumpkin seeds, and different birds with yellow and green chili.
 Also, it means a round clay or copper container, wider than deep, which is used to cook a good number of traditional Mexican stews.
-The manufacture of clay pots dates back to pre-Hispanic times.

 3/4 pound boneless, skinless chicken breasts, cut into bite-size pieces

 1 teaspoon cumin powder

 2 ounces (1/4 of an 8 oz package) of cream cheese

 1 can (15 oz) black beans, no salt added, rinsed

 1 tomato, chopped